fbpx

 What is Satellite NBN and how does it work?

-Satellite NBN is a type of internet service in Australia which utilises satellite technology to provide internet access to homes and businesses, especially those in remote or rural areas where traditional wired connections aren’t feasible.
+Satellite NBN is a type of internet service in Australia which utilises satellite technology to provide internet access to homes, especially those in remote or rural areas where traditional wired connections aren’t feasible.
 These are achieved through a Sky Muster satellite connection.

 Here's how it works: